We Don’t Need No Communications Class

 Your approach to selling an innovative product should differ if your audience is a 12-year-old, a group of foreign travellers, or an old friend and if your means is an advertisement, a letter, or a haiku.
 Your approach to revealing a record low in sales should differ if your audience is a grumpy employer, a nervous employee, or two hundred unsuspecting investors and if your means is an email, a press release, or an oral report.

 Good news or bad news?
 Formal or informal?
 Oral or written?
 Your purpose, audience, and means affect how you deliver your message.
 And, how you deliver your message affects how the audience will react to your message and to you.
-Thoughtful consideration of tone, grammar, and format does not guarantee clarity and a successful outcome, but it sure helps by minimizing room for miscommunication.
+Thoughtful consideration of tone, grammar, and format do not guarantee clarity and a successful outcome, but it sure helps by minimizing room for miscommunication.

 “I see what you mean about needing good communication and stuff,” Johnny said, lingering after one of the final lectures of the semester.
 “But, I still don’t like grammar.”